bahrus/xtal-element/README.md

             myProp4
         } as Partial<MyCustomElement>;
     }
     myOutOfBodyDeclarativeActionMethod = myOutOfBodyDeclarativeActionMethod;
-    myAsyncOutOfBodyActionMethod = myAsyncOutOfBodyActionMethod;
+    myAsyncOutOfBodyActionMethod = myAsyncOutOfBodyActionMethod; // this is a property, and could utilize the FROOP orchestrator to activate content progressively
 }

 ```

 What all these action methods have in common, is they don't directly have any side effects.
-Ideally, they would be generally, self contained "nano-methods".
+Ideally, they would generally all be self contained "nano-methods".
 The FROOP orchestrator centralizes the pain and blame for causing side effects.

+However, that's just the ideal.
+As mentioned initially, the only hard rule for action methods, is they can take as the first argument, an instance of the class (custom element).

 Further reading that is useful: